 Ice cream beans are legumes, just like the beans you grow in your vegetable garden.
 The pods are about a foot long and contain beans about the size of limas surrounded by a sweet, cottony pulp.
 The pulp has a flavor similar to vanilla ice cream, hence its name.

 In Columbia, ice cream beans have many uses in folk medicine.
 Decoctions of the leaves and bark are thought to relieve diarrhea.
-When made into a lotion, it is said to relieve arthritic joints.
-Root decoctions are believed effective in treating dysentery, especially when mixed with pomegranate rind.
+They can be made into a lotion that is said to relieve arthritic joints.
+Root decoctions are believed to be effective in treating dysentery, especially when mixed with pomegranate rind.

 Growing Ice Cream Bean Trees

-The ice cream bean tree (Inga edulis) thrives in the warm temperatures found in U.S. Department of Agriculture plant hardiness zones 9 through 11.
-Besides warm temperatures, you’ll need a location with sunlight most of the day and well-drained soil.
+The ice cream bean tree (Inga edulis) thrives in the warm temperatures found in USDA plant hardiness zones 9 through 11.
+As well as warm temperatures, you’ll need a location with sunlight most of the day and well-drained soil.

 You can buy the trees in containers from local nurseries or on the internet, but nothing beats the satisfaction of growing ice cream bean trees from seeds.
 You’ll find the seeds inside the pulp of mature beans.
-Clean them off and plant them ¾ inch deep in a 6-inch pot filled with seed starting mix.
+Clean them off and plant them ¾ inch (2 cm.) deep in a 6 inch (15 cm.) pot filled with seed starting mix.

 Place the pot in a sunny location where the heat from the sun will keep the surface of the soil warm, and maintain an evenly moist soil.